-Record storage is an important consideration if you want your records to have a long and healthy life.
+Record storage is important to consider if you want your records to have a long and healthy life.
 It’s all well and good cleaning your vinyl and making sure it’s dust-free, but this is only part of the process.
-What many forget is that improper storage of records can be just as detrimental to the lifespan of your vinyl.
+What many forget is that improper storage of records can be detrimental to the lifespan of your vinyl.

 We aim to remedy this by bringing you our top 7 tips for record storage that will see your favourite pieces of wax enjoy a long and fruitful life.